cloverbloom/knowledge-base/systems.md

 - Clearly define measurable execution strategies and performance blocks:
   - Strategic, Buffer, and Breakout blocks.
 - Include predictable events and commitments to realistically structure your week.
+- Never start a week without a clear weekly plan.
+- Weekly planning should include measurable execution strategies and clearly defined performance blocks.
+- Understand you likely cannot finish everything planned; prioritize effectively.
+- Use a physical planner to reinforce accountability and visibility of tasks.
 - Keep your weekly plan visible and accessible throughout the week.

 ### [Execution System]